Sorority Treasurer and Her Duties

-A sorority treasurer is the financial guardian of her chapter and holds one of the three most vital positions, along with the president and vice president.
-A sorority chapter can function properly only when the treasurer is successful in balancing a semesterly or annual budget, as well as collecting and managing membership dues, fees, alumnae donations, philanthropy funds and more.
+A sorority treasurer manages the financial lifeblood of her chapter and is one of the most vital positions a sister can hold, along with the president and vice president.
+A sorority chapter can function properly only when the treasurer is successful in balancing a semesterly or annual budget, as well as collecting and managing membership dues, fees, philanthropy funds, and more.

-A sorority’s chapter treasurer may be tasked with managing tens of thousands of dollars or more, though the amount will vary based on chapter size and other factors.
+A sorority’s chapter treasurer may be tasked with managing tens of thousands of dollars, though the amount will vary based on chapter size and other factors.

-As the central hub of knowledge for all financial matters within the chapter, the sorority treasurer must understand both her own duties and those of all the other officers.
-This is because no other officer or sister can function in her duties without the proper management and distribution of chapter finances.
+As the central hub of knowledge for chapter finances, the sorority treasurer must understand both her own duties and those of other officers.
+No other officer or sister can function in her duties without the proper management and distribution of chapter finances.

 Let’s take a closer look at the Sorority Treasurer and Her Duties.

-A sorority treasurer’s job performance depends on her being fully trained, if possible by the outgoing treasurer.
+A sorority treasurer’s job performance depends on her being fully trained by the outgoing treasurer.
 She needs to thoroughly read and understand the guidelines provided by her national organization regarding her duties and responsibilities.
-If possible she should also read and generally understand the duties of other chairpersons.
+If possible, she should also read up on the duties of other chairpersons.
 Knowledge of the goals and duties of these offices helps her weigh their individual budgeting needs.

 Working in tandem with the chapter president and other chairs, a treasurer will ensure that a budget is drawn up and finalized with the needs of each chapter chair, agreed upon chapter goals and any outstanding chapter debts met.
 Some chapter expenses to factor in will include insurance and taxes, housing costs, Panhellenic membership and dues to nationals.
 The treasurer will allocate funds and, if possible, budget for savings and potential shortcomings.
 Each committee will then be responsible for how their portions of the finances are managed.